gregorybesson/ai-deep-learning-notes/Covnets.md

 ```
 ## Improving the convolutional layer

 The stride method is very information destructive.
-We could instead use pooling which tke all the convolutions in the neighborhood and combine them.
+We could instead use pooling which take all the convolutions in the neighborhood and combine them.

 ### Max-Pooling
 y = max(Xi) We take the max of a neighborhood.